Improving how we work for – and with – indigenous and local women in their communities

 Providing women – and men – in communities with some basic training on women’s human rights can have a big impact, especially in the long term.
 It is generally helpful to do this training separately with women and men, but it is important to discuss these issues with men as well, as the training is effective precisely because it prompts whole-community thinking (or re-thinking) around some of these issues.
 It is often incredibly empowering for women in communities to hear a non-technical summary of some of the core rights in CEDAW – around health, education, economic and political participation, violence – especially when illustrated with examples of the problem they seek to address.
 One time after in a training, a woman’s response was:

 “It’s like they came right here to our community and wrote down all the things that happen.”

-For women, understanding that there are international human rights treaties which provide for their equality, and that discrimination against them is a violation of their rights, can cause a transformation in their perspective – in exactly the same way that explaining to an indigenous community – under international law, its customary lands belong to it regardless of what the government says – can be transformational.
+For women, understanding that there are international human rights treaties which provide for their equality, and that discrimination against them is a violation of their rights, can cause a transformation in their perspective – in exactly the same way that explaining to an indigenous community that under international law, its customary lands belong to the community regardless of what the government says can be transformational.
 We shouldn’t neglect this as a key element of our work on improving women’s participation and promoting their equal enjoyment of human rights.

 Gender quotas can be controversial – including in communities – and they need to be used carefully.
 Imposing a gender quota for participation in a training or event can backfire badly if it’s met with outrage.
 On the other hand, if the power relationship between external NGOs and local communities is often problematic, this is one instance in which it can also be used for good.